amo02008/My-Notepad/README.md

 ## Installation
-There is noting to use to install.
-Click the [link](https://github.com/amo02008/My-Notepad) to deploy thee app.
+There is nothing to install.
+Click the [link](https://github.com/amo02008/My-Notepad) to deploy the app.

 ## Usage
 Once you have deployed the app click the get started button.
-Give your not a title by clicking Note title.
+Give your note a title by clicking Note title.
 Beneath your title add your note.
-You can save the note clicking the sve icon (to the left of the pencil).
+You can save the note clicking the save icon (to the left of the pencil).
 To delete your note click on the trash can.

 <img src="./public/assets/images/my-notepad.png" width="500">